32blit/32blit-sdk/docs/contributing.md

 This command will store changes to all files modified, not in the .gitignore file and use the message in between quotes.

-Remember, if you remove or add a file, you'll need to do a "git add ." command again, before commiting.
+Remember, if you remove or add a file, you'll need to do a "git add ." command again, before committing.

 ### local changes
 To see your changes in the repo run: